0xEigenLabs/eigen-zkvm/starky/README.md

 8. generate the consttree

 To be specific, the main calculation in step 4 is `extendAndMerkelize` over 256bits scalar field(BN128).
-For step 5, the main computaiton comes from polynomial evaluation.
+For step 5, the main computation comes from polynomial evaluation.

 * Extending